Faculty Advisor Training

 Project Scope:

-The whole course/program involves four lessons that collectively will take approx. 60 minutes to complete.
-The lessons will cover:
+Four lessons that collectively will take approx. 60 minutes to complete:

 2. Performing a degree audit where applicable.